JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 **Leave-One-Out Cross-Validation (LOO-CV)** is used instead of a fixed train/test split.
 With only 38 sites, a held-out test set would be unrepresentatively small.
 LOO-CV is the standard approach for small geochemical datasets: each site takes a turn as the single test point, with all remaining sites used for training.
 This produces n unbiased predictions which are then compared to observed values.

 **Out-of-domain evaluation:** The freshwater-trained EC model is additionally applied to the excluded estuarine sites.
 The model is expected to underpredict dramatically, as tidal salinity intrusion from the Thames is a process invisible to Sentinel-2 catchment features.
-This failure is scientifically meaningful — it confirms the model is capturing land-use driven chemistry rather than confounding position-along-river effects.
+This failure is scientifically meaningful rather than problematic, as it demonstrates that the freshwater-trained model captures land-use-driven hydrochemical variability but cannot resolve estuarine tidal mixing processes invisible to Sentinel-2 surface reflectance data.

 **Feature ablation:** An additional comparison runs three separate EC models — using spatial position only, EO features only, and both combined — to isolate how much the satellite data contributes beyond a simple upstream-downstream proxy.